A Further Comparison of MPS and TTNS for Nonadiabatic Dynamics of Exciton Dissociation: Methodology

 \subsection{MPS and TTNS}

 In this section, we briefly introduce the principles of MPS and TTNS, using the tensor network language and with an emphasis on the relationship between their accuracy and the entanglement entropy.
-For more detailed explanations, readers are encouraged to consult several excellent reviews~\cite{beck2000multiconfiguration, ren2022time, larsson2024tensor}.
+For more detailed explanations, readers are encouraged to consult several excellent reviews and introductory literatures~\cite{beck2000multiconfiguration,schollwock2011density, orus2014practical, chan2016matrix, hauschild2018efficient, ren2022time, larsson2024tensor}.

 MPS and TTNS are data structures that approximate high-order tensors by the contraction of low-order tensors.
 Let us consider a quantum system with $N$ degrees of freedom.
 For each degree of freedom, the corresponding primitive basis is denoted by $\ket{\sigma_i}$.
 The wavefunction of the system can be approximated by MPS and TTNS as